 A servitization business obviously calls for the use of all kinds of new, intelligent solutions.
 Keeping in mind that an average IoT sensor nowadays costs about 35 cents, IoT-connected machines or predictive maintenance come into play.
 Whereas until recently the spare parts business was still known as reactive and not very receptive to new developments, significant steps are now being taken in the collection of data or the design of processes that enable fast and proactive action.
 Machines will soon send a notification when, for example, its transmission begins to deteriorate, so that parts can be replaced even before the machine breaks down.

 Whatever the path taken, one thing is certain: in the spare parts business, the 'run-to-failure maintenance' model has become an outdated one.
-It is the 'manufacturing-as-a-service’ or servitization model that will now play the complex but very promising leading role, with the spare parts of course being unconditional supporters.
+It is the 'manufacturing-as-a-service’ or servitization model that will now play the complex but very promising leading role.